Just1diaxx/NXdownloader/README.md

 # NXBrew Downloader

-NxBrew Downloader is a modern desktop application built with Electron, designed to search, preview, and extract download links from the NxBrew website through a clean and intuitive user interface.
+NXBrew Downloader is a modern desktop application built with Electron, designed to search, preview, and extract download links from the NXBrew website through a clean and intuitive user interface.

-The app performs intelligent scraping, displays game covers, organizes download blocks (Base Game, DLC, Updates), and retrieves direct download links wrapped behind OuO.io.
+The app performs intelligent scraping, displays game covers, organizes download blocks (Base Game, DLC, Updates), and retrieves direct download links wrapped behind ouo.io.

 The goal of this project is to provide a fast, safe, and convenient desktop tool for accessing NxBrew content without distractions — ideal for users who want clean access to the download information.

 ## 🔑 Key Features